American concession of Tianjin: Boxer Rebellion

 American attitudes shifted following the Boxer Rebellion.
 For the American involvement in suppressing the Boxers, envoy Edwin Conger requested a restoration of the concession in Tianjin.
-Fearing foreign retaliation, the Qing sought out statements of the British and Germans, promoting protests from Conger and his successor James Ragsdale.
-Faced with foreign inaction, Li Hongzhang and Yuan Shikai proposed giving another piece of land to the Americans and were rejected.
+Fearing foreign retaliation, the Qing sought statements from the British and Germans, promoting protests from Conger and his successor James Ragsdale.
+Faced with foreign inaction, Li Hongzhang and Yuan Shikai proposed giving another piece of land to the Americans, but they were rejected.

 Qing officials then offered two other areas, which were rebuffed for their remote location.
-Ragsdale believed that a new settlement would provide legal protection to the American expatriates, as well as providing economic prosperity.
+Ragsdale believed that a new settlement would provide American expatriates legal protection and economic prosperity.
 Despite this, the State Department requested Ragsdale to cease further consideration of a settlement in Tientsin; at this point, an "international concession", such as the ones in Kulangsu and Shanghai, were more favorable to Congress.
 The American concession was then officially absorbed into the British concession on October 23, 1902, as the British concession's Southern Extension, with agreements made by Edwin Conger and his British diplomatic counterpart, Sir Ernest M. Satow.

 Life in the concession

-Compared to its British counterpart, the American settlement was poorly developed and was described as "unsightly" by foreigners and "full of dirt" by the British envoy to China in 1902.
-The main neighborhoods of Zhujia (朱家胡同) and Xinghua Village (杏花村) were lined with brothels.
+Compared to its British counterpart, the American settlement was poorly developed, described as "unsightly" by foreigners and "full of dirt" by the British envoy to China in 1902.
+The central neighborhoods of Zhujia (朱家胡同) and Xinghua Village (杏花村) were lined with brothels.
 Following the dispute with Germany, Denby once again began to assert American authority by establishing a local patrol as well as introducing a taxation system for the settlement's businesses.

-American presence in the settlement steadily declined across the late 19th century; by 1902, envoy Conger noted the small number of American nationals in Tianjin (only 85), with none of the five American firms in Tianjin being actually situated in the settlement itself.
+American presence in the settlement steadily declined across the late 19th century; by 1902, envoy Conger noted the small number of American nationals in Tianjin (only 85), with none of the five American firms in Tianjin situated in the settlement itself.
 Two companies which had established themselves on the settlement, China Merchants Steam Navigation Company, Ltd., and the Chinese Engineering and Mining Company (CEMC), occupied the prime riverine real estate in the settlement.
 Although both were established state companies by the Qing, the amount of foreign capital in both (and with CEMC becoming a British-owned company in 1901) ultimately weakened American economic strength in the settlement itself, further supporting the State Department's decision to liquidate its control over the concession.